Stabilization of linear Port-Hamiltonian Descriptor Systems via Output Feedback: Abstract

 \section{Abstract}

-The structure preserving stabilization of (possibly non-regular) linear port-Hamiltonian descriptor (pHDAE) systems by output feedback is discussed.
-While for general descriptor systems the characterization when there exist output feedbacks that lead to an asymptotically stable closed loop system is a very hard and partially open problem, for systems in pHDAE representation this problem can be completely solved.
-Necessary and sufficient conditions are presented that guarantee that there exist a proportional output feedback such that the resulting closed-loop port-Hamiltonian descriptor system is (robustly) asymptotically stable.
+{ The structure preserving stabilization of (possibly non-regular) linear port-Ha\-mil\-to\-nian descriptor (pHDAE) systems by output feedback is discussed.
+For general descriptor systems the characterization when there exist output feedbacks that lead to an asymptotically stable closed loop system is a very hard and partially an open problem.} In contrast to this it is shown that for systems in pHDAE representation this problem can be completely solved.
+Necessary and sufficient conditions are presented that guarantee that there exist a proportional { and/or derivative} output feedback such that the resulting closed-loop port-Hamiltonian descriptor system is asymptotically stable.
 For this it is also necessary that the output feedback also makes the problem regular and of index at most one.
 A complete characterization when this is possible is presented as well.

 {\bf Keywords:} Port-Hamiltonian descriptor system, proportional output feedback, regularization, index reduction, asymptotic stability, derivative output feedback.

 {\bf AMS subject classification:} 93B05, 93B40, 93B52, 65F35